Event-Triggered Control of Neuron Growth with Actuation at Soma: Continous-time and Sample-based Control Design

 \subsection{Control law}

-The continuous-time control law is obtained based on the boundary condition \eqref{tar-BC1} of the target system at $x = 0$, utilizing the gain kernel solutions as detailed in \cite{demir2021neuroncontrol}.

-where $N_1$ is defined in equation (37) in \cite{demir2021neuroncontrol}.
-Substituting $x = 0$ into the transformation \eqref{bkst}, we have the control law as
+The continuous-time control law is obtained based on the boundary condition \eqref{tar-BC1} of the target system at $x = 0$, utilizing the gain kernel solutions as detailed in \cite{demir2021neuroncontrol}. { } where $N_1$ is defined in equation (37) in \cite{demir2021neuroncontrol}.
+Substituting $x = 0$ into the transformation \eqref{bkst} yields the control law { } where $p(x) = \phi'(-x)^\top+\phi(-x)^\top$.
 It is worth noting that the solutions of the inverse gain kernels $q(x, y)$ and $\varphi(x)$ can be found in \cite{demir2021neuroncontrol}.
 This invertibility of the backstepping transformation is essential for demonstrating the stability of the $(u,X)$-system.